achigbrow/kiddogo/docs/user-stories.md

 As a child, I want an app that makes getting ready for school more fun.
 I want to know how I did and feel like I am racing with myself.

+* As a child, I want to hear and read my task instructions so that I know what I need to do.

 * As a child, I want to see a greeting message and hear a good morning sound each morning to let me know that it is time to begin.